lcary/io-generation/README.md

 Usage
 -----

-This program requires Python 3 and that you run `pip install -r requirements`.
+This program requires Python 3 and the pip requirements installed by `pip install -r requirements.txt`.

 Generated IO examples will by default be output to the console.
 Demo:
 ```